nvms/wingman/README.md

 ## Features

 - **User-defined commands** - Easily create your own commands with custom prompt templates.
-- **Language-specific elaboration** - Use vscode's language identifier to define language-specific elaboration for your prompts.
+- **Language-specific elaboration** - Use VSCode's language identifier to define language-specific elaboration for your prompts.
 Add `{{language_instructions}}` to your templates, and then define the instructions for each language in your command's `languageInstructions` property.
 Here's an example:

   ````json
   {